 His work plays with the binary conventions of Western perception by bending time and space, self and other, politic and impolitic, justice and injustice.

-Instead of seeking "liminal" spaces, D.N.'s work is a frequently trippy electrical flicker between light and dark, provoking both comic reactions through ostensibly bleak subject and pathos in the face of sentimentalism or absurdity.
+Instead of seeking "liminal" spaces, D.N.'s work is a frequently trippy electrical flicker between light and dark binaries, provoking both comic reactions through ostensibly bleak subject matter and sincere pathos in the face of sentimentalism or absurdity.

 D.N. is a programmer for The Slamdance Film Festival and was the Co-Director of The Big Muddy Film Festival from 2009-2012.